 There is a risk of side effects that you should be aware of when taking the drug for PCOS.

-These symptoms tend to be mild, and most doctors will recommend taking the medication with a meal to reduce the severity of these GI symptoms.
-Your doctor or medical care team may also recommend starting with a low dose of metformin and gradually increasing the dose over time to make sure you don’t experience serious upset stomach or other side effects.
+Your doctor or medical care team may also recommend starting with a low dose of metformin and gradually increasing it over time to lessen your chances of experiencing a serious upset stomach or other side effects.

 Can PCOS go away with metformin?